ironcore-dev/ironcore/docs/proposals/08-peering.md

 * Define API for requesting and acknowledging peering of two network
 * Peering request should have a TTL that allows for garbage collection of unanswered requests
 * Peering should result in one network's prefixes should be fully routeable from the other network's prefixes and vice versa (vf get both network route sets announced)
+* On conflicts (e.g. overlapping IP ranges) both peering requests should enter a failed state

 ### Non-Goals